Ceuta: Hispanic Monarchy

-During the Union with Spain, 1580 to 1640, Ceuta attracted many residents of Spanish origin and became the only city of the Portuguese Empire that sided with Spain when Portugal regained its independence in the Portuguese Restoration War of 1640.
+During the Hispanic Monarchy, which lasted from 1580 to 1640, Ceuta attracted many residents of mainland Spanish origin and eventually became the only city in the Portuguese Empire that sided with Madrid when Portugal regained its independence in the Portuguese Restoration War of 1640–1668.

+During the early modern period, Ceuta served as a defensive outpost against Barbary corsairs from the Barbary Coast of North Africa who raided the Spanish coast.

 Spanish

 Fort of the Desnarigado, built in the 19th century, houses a museum.